 It studies the individuals and firms decision to allocate their available resources in the markets where good and services are bought.
-It analysis how household and firms reacts to the price change; Why different goods has different values?
-What is the reason for people’s demand for a particular goods or services?
+It analysis how household and firms react to the price change; Why different goods have different values?
+What is the reason for people’s demand for particular goods or services?

 It is a branch of economics that look the economy on the national or international level.
 It studies about the way a nation allocates its limited resources such as land, labour and capital.
 It also deals with international trade, country’s fiscal policy and monetary policy, level of inflation, national unemployment etc.